spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 :model: A tabular model with the wavelength solution.

-For NIRCAM GRISM and TSGRIM modes the file is in ASDF format with the following structure:
+For NIRCAM WFSS and TSGRIM modes the file is in ASDF format with the following structure:

 :displ: The wavelength transform models
 :dispx: The x-dispersion models